 You know everything about each other, you talk about your fears, dreams, you have an extensive list of inside jokes, and you feel like they are the only person who truly understands you.

 But you are still “just friends” with them.
 Now, the question is: For how long?

 At some point, you might find yourself re-reading their texts before going to sleep, listening to their favorite song on repeat, and fantasizing about being more than “just friends.”

-At some point, you might start looking for signs your guy friend is falling for you (or your girl friend) while still convincing yourself that you haven’t developed romantic feelings for them.
+At some point, you might start looking for signs your male friend has feelings for you (or your girl friend) while still convincing yourself that you haven’t developed romantic feelings for them.